i40-Tools/Alligator/README.md

     $ git clone https://github.com/i40-Tools/Alligator.git

+Make sure to add resources/ and libs/ folder to your build path.

 ## Running the examples
 To run the examples please create a file config.ttl in the main directory of the project.
 An example is show below:
 ```